Skip to content

 Remove it when…

-Batts that have copped a roof leak hold the damp, sag and grow mould.
-Wet, broken-down insulation isn't insulating anything, so out it goes.
+Batts that have copped a roof leak hold the damp and slump down flat.
+Wet broken-down insulation is not insulating anything, so out it goes.

 • You're replacing the ceilings

-If the plaster's coming down anyway (a reno, water damage, a new layout) that's the moment to clear the old stuff out and start fresh.
+If the plaster is coming down anyway for a reno, water repairs or a new layout, that is the moment to clear the old stuff out and start fresh.

 Top over it when…